neogeny/TatSu/docs/index.rst

 Why use a PEG_ parser?
 Because `regular languages`_ (those parsable with Python's ``re`` package) *"cannot count"*.
 Any language with nested structures or with balancing of demarcatiors requires more than regular expressions to be parsed.

-|TatSu| can compile a grammar stored in a string into a
+|TatSu| can compile a grammar stored in a string into a ``tatsu.grammars``
-``tatsu.grammars.Grammar`` object that can be used to parse any given input, much like the `re`_ module does with regular expressions, or it can generate a Python_ module that implements the parser.
+object model.
+The model can be used to parse any input, much like the `re`_ module does with compiled regular expressions.
+The model can also be used to generate a Python_ module that implements the parser.

 |TatSu| supports `left-recursive`_  rules in PEG_ grammars, and it honors *left-associativity* in the resulting parse trees.